 Make Testing a Non‑Event

-It sounds like a strange way to organize a team when we hear it described that way.
+It sounds strange to hear it described that way.

 When there is a QA phase, then it should be the norm to hear that “Everything works.”
 And in those rare circumstances when QA finds a fault, the builders should ask, “What in our process let this slip?” and fix that process so that next time QA will find nothing.